 Epiphone Wildkat electric guitars have a good weight despite being Hollow.
 They weigh about 3.6 kg.
 However, they are very ergonomic and adapt easily if you use them sitting down.
 However, you will have to get used to using it standing up.

 The feel of the frets is comfortable due to the low string height.
 This helps make the phrases very fluid, and the chords do not require much force.

 What makes this guitar truly wonderful is its sound.
 How does it achieve this?

 - It comes equipped with two Humbucker microphones model (P-90R Dogear Classics) for the neck and Humbucker (P-90T Dogear Classics) for the bridge.
 They are very different pickups and pick up the most natural and characteristic sound for classic Jazz and Blues.

 - It has a three-way selector that in its first position picks up the sound at the bridge, while the second position creates a powerful dual humbucker between the two microphones.
 Finally, the third position selects the neck pickup and is a delight for strumming.

-- Two other valuable elements that the Epiphone Wildkat electric guitar incorporates when it comes to achieving a good sound are its three linear potentiometers (A 500k): one master to control the volume of both pickups, one for the volume of the first microphone that will allow you to increase the sound of your solos and another potentiometer for equalization.
+- Two other valuable elements that the Epiphone Wildkat electric guitar incorporates when it comes to achieving a good sound are its three linear potentiometers (A 500k).The first one is a master to control the volume of both pickups, another one for the volume of the first microphone that will allow you to increase the sound of your solos, and another potentiometer for equalizing.

-This guitar is wonderful, has a very clear, clean tone and is versatile for all styles of jazz, funk, soul, blues, R&B, fusion and the like.
+This guitar is brilliant, has a very clear, clean tone and is versatile for all styles of jazz, funk, soul, blues, R&B, fusion and the like.
 That is, the most popular styles of today.
-Because of its versatility, we consider it one of the best guitars for the price.
+On account of its versatility, we think it's a steal.
 Check out the best prices at Thomann.